If you like this article, you might also like...

-Who remembers those cold, uncomfortable, noisy, plastic furniture covers that grandma used to protect her couch and chairs?
+Who remembers those uncomfortable, noisy, plastic furniture covers grandma used to protect her couch and chairs?
 While they’re not a bad idea to keep your furniture looking new, they aren’t really useful for the way we live today.
-We want our furniture, especially couches, to be comfortable, functional and always look great.
+We want our furniture, especially couches, to be comfortable, functional, and always look great.

 But let’s face it, couches take a lot of abuse.
-They are the perfect indoor trampoline for kids, they are nap central for people and pets alike, plus they tend to take the place of the dining room table more often than we’d like to admit.
-That means they need to be cleaned more than most other pieces of furniture.
+They are a convenient indoor trampoline for kids, nap central for people and pets, and tend to take the place of the dining room table more often than we’d like to admit.
+That means couches need to be cleaned more than most other pieces of furniture.
 Lucky for you, we’re experts in specialty cleaning, so we’re uniquely qualified to teach you how to clean a couch!

 WS: Use a mild detergent with a steam vacuum or a dry-cleaning detergent.